Stopping unlawful access to records guidance for health and care professionals

 This occurs when someone uses their access to health and care records for a personal reason which is not part of their job.

 A common example is when staff members access their own records to check their notes or test results.
-This can also include accessing the records of friends or family with their permission, for example because they want your opinion on their care.
+This can also include accessing the records of friends or family, with their permission, because they want your opinion on their care.

-Even if the records are your own or you have permission from the person whose records they are, this is still unlawful, because you do not have a legitimate professional reason to access the record.
+Even if the record is your own, or a friend or family member has asked you to look at their record, you must not use your staff access to view it, unless this is part of an authorised work role and local process.
 You may see information that would not otherwise be disclosed to you or the person whose record it is, including information that may cause you harm, or which is about another person and which is confidential.
 This is considered a breach of confidence, trust and abuse of access.

-You can access your own records legitimately through online patient access services and the NHS App.
-When you view your information through these services, that has been approved by a clinician who is responsible for treating you and has decided that this information is appropriate to disclose.
+You can access your own records legitimately through patient facing services, for example, through online patient access services and the NHS App.
+When you view your information through these services, this access has been approved by a health or care professional who is responsible for treating you and has decided that this information is appropriate to disclose.
 This protects you and the privacy of other people.

 Unlawful access with malicious intent